God is a fountain flowing into itself St Dionysius

 Consciousness.

-Consciousnes in its abysmal essense does not expand, neither in quantity nor in
+Pure consciousnes in its abysmal essense does not expand, neither in quantity nor

 quality.
 Consciousness belongs to another dimension where such terms from time